Thanks for arriving at this page. So, the big question… Who am I and what makes me tick?

 I can coordinate everyone to the comfort of the guests and the time constraints of the day.
 I can teach the Bridal Party how to correctly lace the dresses up, and I can do it for them if required.
 I can help with the Cravats and Button Hole flowers for the Groomsmen and guests.
 I can offer Speech Coaching either before the big day or during it, just before the Wedding Breakfast.
-I can play Chauffeur with my nice Saab 95 Estate, offering climate control, blacked out rear windows, and plenty of boot space for your overnight bags, and I can take all your overnight belongings with me to give out at the hotel, saving you from bundling it all into the vintage limousine.
+I can play Chauffeur with my nice Saab 93 Estate, offering climate control and plenty of boot space for your overnight bags, and I can take all your overnight belongings with me to give out at the hotel, saving you from bundling it all into the vintage limousine.
 I have often turned teary-eyed kids around to smiles and laughter with a simple bit of child psychology.

 20 – What cameras do you use and do you shoot RAW and can I have them?